THE VOICES OF THE WELLS

 Image: ‘Truth Coming Out of Her Well to Shame Mankind’, by Jean Leon Gerome

 The world is changing.
-The old stories that western civilisation has been living by for the past few centuries – stories of unending growth, of progress as the primary purpose of life, of human domination over the rest of the natural world – are crumbling.
+The old stories that western civilisation has been living by for the past few centuries – stories of limitless growth, of the pursuit of progress as the primary purpose of life, of human separation from and domination over ‘nature’ – are crumbling.
 These are the stories of the patriarchy.
-I strongly believe that the stories which we need to replace the destructive stories of the patriarchy should – and will – be born from the wisdom of women.
+I strongly believe that the stories which we need to replace the destructive stories of the patriarchy should – and will – be born from the wellspring of wisdom which belongs to women.

 - What are the stories we need to guide us in the future? – stories which are life-enhancing, rather than soul-destroying?

 - What is the essence of women’s power and creativity?

 - What is the wisdom we need for these mythic times?

 - How do our old native myths and stories help us uncover more balanced ways to live on this earth?

 - How do we take those old stories forward for new times?